 Family Weekend - Annual opportunity for families and supporters to visit and experience campus with their student

-GSC - Graduate Student Council serves as the graduate student government, advocating on behalf of that community
+GSC - Graduate Student Council serves as the graduate student government

-Handshake - online career development platform used by Career Engagement includes on/off campus job searches, resume support, career counseling, interview help, and more
+Handshake - online career development platform that includes on/off campus job searches, resume support, career counseling, interview help, and more!

 Homecoming - A campus-wide celebration packed with a series of events and programs for all Redhawks to enjoy